k8spacket/k8spacket/README.md

   helm install k8spacket --namespace k8spacket k8spacket/k8spacket --create-namespace
 ```

-Add the plugin and datasource to your Grafana instance.
+Add the `Node Graph API` plugin and datasource to your Grafana instance.
 You can do it manually or change helm values for the Grafana chart, e.g.:
 ```yaml
 grafana:
   env: